Axzerax/Astera/README.md

 # Requirements
 - Latest version of Python (Python 3.9.6)

-- A discord application, if not make on at the discord developer pannel.
+- A discord application, if not make one at the discord developer pannel.
 Or click the link below.
 - Add the correct permissions to the bot, then invite it you your server.
 - Docker
 - Portainer (Optional)